accursoft/haskell-cloud-cart/README.md

 Installation
 ------------
 Haskell Cloud is built in various flavours, with different pre-installed packages.
-See the [Haskell wiki](http://www.haskell.org/haskellwiki/Web/Cloud) for details and installation links.
+See the [Haskell wiki][wiki] for details and installation links.

 Haskell
 -------